Google Gemini AI: 2.0, Live, features, connected apps, and more

 (Image credit: Google)

 Gemma: Google's open AI spin-off of Gemini.
 Different Gemma builds "share technical and infrastructure components" with Gemini, except developers can use the code to build their own AI projects.
-Specific variants like CodeGemma (for coders) and RecurrentGemma (for researchers) are more specialized, while Gemma 2 (out June 2024) is a more general smarts upgrade.
+Specific variants like CodeGemma (for coders) and RecurrentGemma (for researchers) are more specialized, while Gemma 2 is more of a general smarts upgrade, with 9-billion and 27-billion variants.
+They're all available through Google AI Studio.

-Imagen: Announced at Google I/O 2024, Imagen 3 is a text-to-image model that Google says will come to Gemini's web and app versions in the future.
+Imagen: Announced at Google I/O 2024, Imagen 3 is a text-to-image model that's available on the Gemini app and web versions.
 It can produce photorealistic art based on text prompts, like the image below.
-At the moment, you can join a waitlist to try it out.

 Veo: Google's text-to-video model that "generates high-quality, 1080p resolution videos that can go beyond a minute, in a wide range of cinematic and visual styles."
 It will come to the VideoFX tool and YouTube Shorts, and is built off of several AI models (including Gemini).